 I knew I needed to enter this next stage of my life equipped with rationale and knowledge.
 I sought out a fertility specialist to examine my remaining ovary and what my chances of being able to conceive looked like.
 In vitro fertilization is still on the table as an option due to my circumstances.
 But the doctors are confident that I could get pregnant on my own with my remaining ovary and follicles.

 Talking about the future

 Sitting down and discussing what my partner and I wanted for our futures was necessary.
 Even though the results of my fertility appointment were positive, the conversation was not pretty at first.
-We both had dreamed of having children and understood the uncertainty of recurrence and surgical procedures I would need to go through.
-My partner needed to take space to contemplate the “what ifs”.
-I was angry at first because I felt like I was being punished for something I couldn’t control.
-Besides, the people I date are not entitled to knowing what internal organs I do or do not have.
-I get to decide when I share that with them; and when I did share it, I questioned whether I made the right decision.
+We both dreamed of having children and understood the uncertainty of recurrence and the surgical procedures I would need to undergo.
+My partner needed to take space to contemplate the "what ifs."
+I was angry at first because I felt I was being punished for something I couldn't control.
+Besides, the people I date are not entitled to know what internal organs I do or do not have.
+I get to decide when I share that with them, and when I do, I question whether I made the right decision.

 However, cancer survivors deserve to be with someone who accepts the uncertainty of the future.
 Simultaneously, the other person deserves to make an educated decision on whether they can walk in this journey with us.
 At the end of the day, we deserve to be with someone who can accept all that comes with us.
 If we neglect to share information that may be the deciding factor in whether the individual wants to continue the relationship, then we are doing everyone a disservice.